 2. Visit all the pages ranking int he top 10-20 results, and add to your list any tasks they’re helping to solve

 3. Use related searches, search suggestions, ranking competitors and intuition to prioritize the list

-4. Write a title / headline that cover the top 1-3 and optimize the page’s layout to solve the questions in order
+4. Write a title/headline that covers the top 1-3 and optimizes the page’s layout to solve the questions in order

 - Instead of trying to beat the top organic ranking websites – try and get on them.
 For example, searching for top credit cards, Nerdwallet ranks #1 organically, so the goal for Chase Bank would be to get listed in that article by Nerdwallet, not to BEAT Nerdwallet in being first (because that is not going to happen – most likely).